sertchan/sertchan/README.md

 What about games?

-- I enjoyed playing Osu like 1 year ago.
-Also, I very much enjoy playing celeste and Terraria like most pixel design games.
+- I enjoyed playing Osu like 1 year ago (I was 5 digit).
+Also, I very much enjoy playing Celeste and Terraria like most pixel design games.

 Yeah, Can you talk about real life?